Grantchester - the Rupert Brooke walk

 Trains back from Cambridge run twice an hour to Liverpool Street and up to four times an hour to King’s Cross.
 Journey time 50-80 minutes.
 If you travel out from Liverpool Street and intend to return on a fast train to King’s Cross, ask for a (more expensive) ticket which will allow this.

 The suggested lunchtime pub is the Little Rose (tel 01223-870 618) in Haslingfield.
-When open, the pub serves basic pub food with steaks on weekdays and roasts on a Sunday (closed Monday lunchtime).
-You should phone ahead to check that the pub is open and is serving food (it has closed down at least once in recent years, and current opening is “hit and miss”); if not open, you will find a village shop just up the road where you can purchase snacks to keep you going until Grantchester – and tea at the Orchard Tea Rooms.
-Should you prefer a late lunch in Grantchester you have a choice of three good pubs, the Rupert Brooke, the Red Lion and the Green Man: all usually serve food all day (although a snack in Haslingfield, then tea, below, is recommended).
+Open for lunch on Saturday and Sunday only (2017), closed lunchtime weekdays.
+The pub serves basic pub food with steaks on Saturday and roasts on a Sunday.
+You should phone ahead to check that the pub is open (it has closed down at least once in recent years, and current opening is “hit and miss”); if not open, you will find a village shop just up the road where you can purchase a good selection of snacks for a picnick lunch to keep you going until Grantchester – and tea at the Orchard Tea Rooms.
+Should you prefer a late lunch in Grantchester you have a choice of three good pubs, the Rupert Brooke, the Red Lion and the Green Man: all usually serve food all day ( although a snack in Haslingfield, then tea in the Orchard is recommended ).

 THE tea stop on this walk is The Orchard Tea Rooms (tel 01223-845 788) in Grantchester.
 It is steeped in history and although touristy, retains a great atmosphere so it is very popular with Cambridge and local residents as well as the many tourists who flock there.
 Consequently at weekends (particularly on Sundays) The Orchard is packed and you will have to queue to be served and wait for a table to become free under the orchard’s apple trees.
 But be patient as the wait is worthwhile.